Thank you for visiting our website.

 Mental wellbeing is important at this time, here are some links to hopefully help you through this time :

 Information for our student tenants living in our residential properties

 Some of our tenants are students in receipt of student loans, rents are due as normal and we would like to thank you for keeping on top of your contracted rental payments.
 If you are worried about receiving your student loan there is some government advice specifically about student loans here: SLC Coronavirus (COVID-19) update, but as far as we are aware all student loans will still be issued and therefore rents should remain a priority when budgeting your student loan.

 Unfortunately, it is difficult for us to assess income with those that are not directly our tenants but we can listen by a case by case basis.
-Goverment advice fo Landlords and Tenants is here:
+Government advice for Landlords and Tenants is here.

-We alo urge you to read advice from Unipol which is a student charity in Leeds.
+We also urge you to read advice from Unipol which is a student charity in Leeds.
 We are a Unipol coded Landlord and have abided by the strict codes to provide students with homes in Leeds.
-This is probably the most clear and important advice for the students who attend Leeds University, Leeds Beckett University and all the other subsidiaries of the Universities..
+This is probably the most clear and important advice for the students who attend Leeds University, Leeds Beckett University and all the other subsidiaries of the Universities.

 Information for our professional tenants living in our residential properties